Oxford, Alabama was founded in the early 1850s, and was so-named Ox-Ford due to the narrow crossing of the local creek.

 The region is home to black bears, white tailed deer, coyote, flattened musk turtles, and a variety of rare plant and flower species.

-With several access points throughout Alabama, a day out in Talladega National Forest should be on every visitors ‘to do’ list.
+With several access points throughout Alabama, a day out in Talladega National Forest for me was a great experience and I think it should be on every visitors ‘to do’ list.

 14. International Motorsports Hall of Fame